vipulnaik/working-drafts/eaf/my-2018-donations.md

 donate some minimum amount.
 Some reasons to keep my current donation to a minimum amount:

-* The maintenance of funds that can cater to the possibility of discovering more compelling opportunities later, which could involve scaling up contract work (if it's a project I can fund or direct) or donating to another person, project, or organization.
+* The desire to keep funds available to spend on more compelling opportunities later, which could involve scaling up contract work (if it's a project I can fund or direct) or donating to another person, project, or organization.

 * The potential benefits of a larger financial buffer to support transitions to "direct work" careers in the future (though I don't